-The Ageing, Frailty and Resilience IGI theme brings together a unique multidisciplinary combination of leading researchers in Birmingham to develop new insights and methodological innovation through collaborative working.
+The Ageing, Frailty and Resilience theme at the IGI aims to provide evidence to support the realisation of the UN aim of healthy ageing, especially in low or middle income countries.
+The theme brings together a multidisciplinary combination of leading researchers in Birmingham with colleagues from other institutes all over the world to develop new insights and methodological innovation through collaborative work.

 Read research by our academics